pytorch/vision/CONTRIBUTING.md

 You can also choose to only build a subset of the examples by using the ``EXAMPLES_PATTERN`` env variable, which accepts a regular expression.
-For example ``EXAMPLES_PATTERN="transforms" make html`` will only build the examples with "tranforms" in their name.
+For example ``EXAMPLES_PATTERN="transforms" make html`` will only build the examples with "transforms" in their name.

 ### New model